core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 Considerations for Unprotected Use {#sec:unprotected-coap}
 ==================================
 The use of DoC without confidentiality and integrity protection is NOT RECOMMENDED.
-Without confidential communication, many possible attacks need to be evaluated in the context of the application's threat model.
+Without secure communication, many possible attacks need to be evaluated in the context of the application's threat model.
 This includes known threats for unprotected DNS {{-dns-threats}} {{-dns-privacy}} and CoAP {{Section 11 of -coap}}.
-But there is also an attack that is mitigated even by unprotected DNS over UDP:
-The random ID of the DNS header affords some protection against off-path cache poisoning attacks.
+But there is also an attack that is mitigated even by unprotected DNS over UDP: the random ID of the DNS header affords some protection against off-path cache poisoning attacks.
 Note, however, that this particular threat can also be mitigated by using random large token values in the CoAP request.

 Implementation Status